roccobarbi/hiced-cms/README.md

 - use a lambda endpoint to recive, resize, store and link each media element correctly when a new content is loaded;
 - leverage both AWS DB offering, or a locally/remotly installed DB;
 - leverage cloudfront for URLs that are not expected to change too often.

+## Frontend components

+Frontend components are those components that are required to receive a user's request from the internet and deliver the page to her.

+For the first version of hiced-cms, the process will require the following interactions:
+1. a __request manager__ receives a request from the web server (such as nginx or apache), assigns it an id and posts it to the request queue;
+1. a __language validator__ picks up the oldest request from the request queue, validates the language (using the path, the domain or some other signal such as a cookie value), adds this information and posts the request to the language queue;
+1. a __path validator__ picks up the oldest request from the language queue, checks if the content id exists (issuing an error if needed) and validates the path.
+If the path is not canonical, a redirect response is issued.
+Then the requested is added to the path queue;
+1. a __response builder__ picks up the oldest request from the language queue, if it's a redirect it immediately issues a response ready event, otherwise it sends requests to the template fetcher and the content fetcher.
+When they respond, it builds the response payload and it issues a _response ready_ event;
+    - a __template fetcher__ receives a request for a content id, checks a cache for its template, otherwise it gets it from the DB, otherwise it updates the cache and it responds;
+    - a __content_fetcher__ receives a request for a content id, checks a cache for any contents associated to it, otherwise it gets it from the DB, otherwise it updates the cache and it responds;
+1. the __request manager__ (which has to subscribe to the _response ready_ event), receives the event, checks if the request is in its memory and, if so, it responds to the request and it forgets about it.

+A __logger service__ also subscribes to the _response ready_ event.
+It formats a line of lig and posts it to the endpoint that has been set up for it (e.g. a lambda service to store logs on Athena).

+## Backend components

+Backend components are those components that are required to manage the website, performing tasks such as:
+- creating templates;
+- writing contents;
+- managing comments.